HAZWOPER Awareness & Operations

-This course focuses on First Responders trained to the Operations Level as described in 29 CFR 1910.120 (q)(6)(ii).
-Operations Level responders are individuals who respond to releases or potential releases of hazardous substances as part of the initial response to the site for the purpose of protecting nearby persons, property, or the environment from the effects of the release.
+Focused on first responders trained to the operations level as described in 29 CFR 1910.120 (q)(6)(ii).
+Operations level responders are individuals who respond to releases or potential releases of hazardous substances as part of the initial response to the site for the purpose of protecting nearby persons, property, or the environment from the effects of the release.
 They are trained to respond in a defensive fashion without actually trying to stop the release.
-Their function is to contain the release from a safe distance, keep it from spreading, and prevent exposures.
+Their function is to contain the release from a safe distance, keep it from spreading, and prevent exposure.
 First responders at the operational level are required to have at least eight hours of training and experience to objectively demonstrate competency in the course topics.

 Upon completion of this course a student will be able to: